kappasquare/eski/README.md

       3. **:value** - List/Object-keyword

 			This describes the structure of the object or the list.
-        When the value being described is a list, then the ":value" holds the Eskimo Schema of every element in the list.
+        When the value being described is a list, then the ":value" holds the Eski Schema of every element in the list.
-        When the value being describe is an object, then the ":value" holds the Eskimo Schema of the object itself.
+        When the value being describe is an object, then the ":value" holds the Eski Schema of the object itself.
         Lets consider our above example.
         The first line of the Schema says : ":is:": object".
 This means that, the entire response is an object.
 And there exists a ":value" sibling defined right after it, which then describes what the Schema of the object.
         Similarly, ":<zero-width space>key:orders" is declared to be a list (":is" : "list"), the corresponding sibling ":value", describes what each value of the `orders` list must look like.
 In this case, each value is going to be an object.